-- 18.1 Licensed Family Entertainment Centres (FECs) are those premises which usually provide a range of amusements such as computer games, penny pushers and may have a separate section for adult only 17 gaming machines with higher stakes and prizes.
-Licensed FECs will be able to make available unlimited category C and D machines where there is a clear segregation in place so children do not access the areas where the category C machines are located. - 18.2 We will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority, for example, that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machine areas.
+- 18.1 Licensed Family Entertainment Centres (FECs) are those premises which usually provide a range of amusements such as computer games, penny pushers and may have a separate section for adults, over 18's..
+Licensed FECs will be able to make available unlimited category C and D machines where there is a clear segregation in place, so children do not access the areas where the category C machines are located.

+- 18.2 We will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority, for example, that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machine areas.

-18.3 We may consider measures to meet the licensing objectives such as:
+- 18.3 We may consider measures to meet the licensing objectives such as:

 - CCTV

 - Supervision of entrances / machine areas

 - Physical separation of areas

 - Location of entry

 - Notices / signage

 - Specific opening hours

 - Self-exclusion schemes

 - Provision of information leaflets / helpline numbers for organisations such as GamCare.

 - Measures / training for staff on how to deal with suspected truant school children on the premises